 Overnight in Bagan.

-The journey begins at an elevated temple with spectacular views over the surrounding plains.
+The journey begins at an elevated viewpoint with spectacular views over the surrounding plains.
 This is the perfect introduction to the grandeur and scope of Bagan’s architecture.
 Next continue to Ananda Temple, one of the most revered temples in Bagan and which is quiet in the morning, before all the tour buses arrive.

 Afterwards, head to Myinkaba Village and Gubyaukgyi Temple, the latter of which is noted for the beautiful mural paintings on its inner walls and well-preserved plaster carvings on its exterior.
 Nearby is Manuha Temple and Nan Paya Temple, two smaller temples with nice Buddha statues and stone work.

-Then learn more about the local culture with a visit to two workshops producing Bagan’s most famous products: lacquer ware and wood crafts.
+Then learn more about the local culture with a visit to two workshops producing Bagan’s most famous products: lacquerware and wood crafts.
 Watch as the skilled craftsmen use techniques passed down through generations to create beautiful items.

 Overnight in Bagan.